jpmckinney/image-proxy/README.md

 Image manipulation:

-* Accepts a custom width and height
+* Accepts a custom width and height, up to a maximum extent
 * Resizes, centers and crops the image

 HTTP server: